bcit-ci/CodeIgniter/user_guide_src/source/general/errors.rst

 	for logging in *application/config/config.php*.
 You might, for example, only want error messages to be logged, and not the other two types.
 	If you set it to zero logging will be disabled.

-.. note:: If you run PHP from the command line, then the error templates mentioned
-        above will come from the "application/views/errors/cli" folder, instead of the "application/views/errors/html" one.